 Ivories of the Musée de Cluny at the MEV

 Temporary exhibition at the Museu Episcopal de Vic

 March the 22th - July the 7th 2019

 Ivory has fascinated human cultures since time immemorial due to its smoothness and whiteness, a sign of purity, and also due to its scarcity and price, which have made it a prized element.
 In pre-Romanesque and Romanesque Europe, this fascination led to the production of beautiful ivory objects, designed both for the purposes of worship and for domestic settings.
-In both contexts the material became an artistic medium, a sign of social and economic prestige; in short, an expression of splendour.
+In both contexts the material became an artistic medium, a sign of social and economic prestige; in short, an ex

 The Musée de Cluny – Musée national du Moyen Âge in Paris boasts one of the most important mediaeval ivory collections in Europe.
 On the occasion of the refurbishment of its facilities, it has lent some of the most prized exhibits of this collection to the Episcopal Museum of Vic.
 The two museums are the founders of the Network of Medieval Art Museums of Europe.